 We wanted to tell you about a few of the choices that we've made along the way.

-- All of our clothing is printed using eco-friendly water-based inks.
+- All of our tees and sweatshirts are printed using eco-friendly water-based inks.
 Traditionally plastisol inks are the norm.
 These are much easier to print with, but they're made by mixing PVC resin and plasticiser together; these inks are not 'drain safe' and require the use of chemicals to break it down when cleaning the screens.

-- We store all of our garments in a warehouse; as most pieces are white tees we have to store them in garment bags to ensure they stay crisp in colour.
+- We store all of our garments in a warehouse; to protect them in storage we have to store them in garment bags to ensure they stay crisp in colour.
 We use 100% compostable and biodegradable garment bags.
 The bags are thermoplastic and plasticiser-free, made using natural potato starch and they disintegrate in industrial compost units in less than 90 days.

 - Where we wrap our orders up in our branded tissue paper.
 All of the ink used is soy-based and the tissue is acid free and FSC Certified.
 With every new batch of tissue paper that arrives, we plant a tree in Brazil.